soqueroeu/HSM-Reflection-Shader-Graphics/README.md

 Just in case you have never had the shader running, here is a quick guide to it and my graphics.

 1. First of all, I really recommend a fresh clean install of Retroarch, just to make sure nothing interferes.
-I couldnít get the shader to work at all when I first tried, primarily because I was using an existing RA setup.
+I couldn‚Äôt get the shader to work at all when I first tried, primarily because I was using an existing RA setup.

-2. Unpack the shader into the install and follow HSMís instructions.
+2. Unpack the shader into the install and follow HSM‚Äôs instructions.

 ```
 Set your video driver to Vulcan or GLCore